coldshrine/study-notes/books/designing-data-intensive-applications.md

 3. You can process one or more input streams to produce one or more output streams.

 Processing streams to produce other, derived streams is what an _operator job_ does.
 The one crucial difference to batch jobs is that a stream never ends.

+_Complex event processing_ (CEP) is an approach for analising event streams where you can specify rules to search for certain patterns of events in them.

+When a match is found, the engine emits a _complex event_.